illusive7ai/Veritas/README.md

-# VERITAS - OSINT Reconnaissance & Intelligence Tool
+# VERITAS - OSINT Reconnaissance & Intelligence Tool.

 > *"Veritas" - Uncovering digital truth, one search at a time.*